magsnetcud/kemono_friends_cmc_archive/README.md

 Download server: MEGA (mega.nz)

-The link is in preparation.
+The link is in preparation...